ailynux/DSA-Lab/README.md

 - **Bonus Problems**: Optional challenges to further enhance your skills.

 ### 💼 Additional Resources
-This section contains a variety of tools to help you during and after this course:
+This section contains a variety of tools to help you during and after this repo:

 - **Code Templates**: Reusable templates for common patterns. 🧩
 - **Cheat Sheets**: Quick references for time and space complexities. 📊